 Optimal recipes for athletes and bulking

-These recipes provide more energy for someone who is very active (e.g. an endurance athlete) or wanting to grow (e.g. a bodybuilder in a bulking cycle or a growing teenager) while also prioritising nutrient density!
+These recipes provide more energy for someone who is active (e.g. an endurance athlete) or wanting to grow (e.g. a bodybuilder in a bulking cycle or a growing teenager) while also keeping an eye on nutrient density!

 Optimal recipes for bodybuilders

 If you are working out, you want to gain muscle, not fat.
-But unfortunately, exercise can cause increased hunger and cravings for energy-dense food that cause fat gain (rather than muscle).
+But, exercise can cause increased hunger and cravings for energy-dense food can cause fat gain.

 These recipes prioritise nutrient density with a little bit of extra energy.
-They are hard to overeat while still providing enough energy to support your intense workouts to help you burn the fat and feed the muscle.
+They are hard to overeat while still providing enough energy to support your intense workouts and enable you to burn your fat while feeding your muscle.